manavbhatt072/multi-persona-agent/README.md

 1.  **SequentialAgent**: Orchestrates the high-level flow from the Council -> Mediator -> Podcaster, ensuring a structured pipeline of thought.
 2.  **ParallelAgent**: Runs the "Council" of personas (Analyst, Critic, Optimist) simultaneously, allowing for diverse, independent viewpoints to be generated in parallel.
 3.  **LlmAgent**: Powers each individual persona with a distinct personality and instruction set (e.g., the "Critic" is instructed to find flaws, the "Optimist" to find benefits).
-4.  **Custom Tools**: Equips the "Domain Expert" agent with a real-time **Web Search Tool**, enabling it to fetch live market data and avoid hallucinations.
+4.  **Custom Tools**: Equips the "Domain Expert" agent with a **Custom Function Tool**.
+This tool uses synchronous Python code to simulate a real-time market API lookup (returning mock data), proving the agent's capability to integrate with external data sources.

 By combining these, the system provides balanced perspectives, reduced hallucination, and structured decision-making that no single-prompt LLM can match.